Support your leaders to create connection, meaning and strategic alignment with the Community Vision and Council Plan

 HOW PURPOSE-DRIVEN LEADERSHIP DRIVES RESULTS, RELATIONSHIPS AND REPUTATION

-When it comes to being strategically aligned with their Community Vision, a council will sit somewhere on a spectrum between completely “disconnected” and fully “integrated”.
-The below figure shows the journey, from being in a state of disconnection to reaching a state of integration.
+When it comes to developing purpose-driven leaders strategically aligned with their Community Vision, a council will usually sit somewhere on a spectrum between completely “disconnected” and fully “integrated”.
+The below figure shows the indicative journey, from being in a state of disconnection to reaching a state of integration.

-The opportunity exists for councils to enhance their results, relationships and reputation by aligning organisational culture (think), communications (say) and customer experience (do) to the Community Vision.
+The opportunity exists for local councils to enhance their results, relationships and reputation by developing their leaders to be more purpose-driven and strategically aligning organisational culture, communications and customer experience to the Community Vision.

 Culture reflects what an entity thinks expressed through its beliefs, values, sense of purpose and traditions.
 Community Vision fits here!

 Communications reflect what an entity says expressed through the brand image and marketing messages it conveys to the outside world.

 Customer experience reflects what an entity does expressed through direct delivery of its products and services, and interactions at customer touchpoints.

 When culture, communications and customer experience are aligned – that is, when organisational beliefs, values and a strong sense of purpose are embedded within messages and interactions across all marketing channels and customer touchpoints, and then faithfully delivered upon through the product/service – the consistency of intentions, words and actions builds credibility, fosters trust and drives a positive reputation.

 This alignment also creates more cohesive and engaged teams (and whole organisations) because the thinking, language and actions of employees are based on a shared understanding of vision and values, and desired strategic outcomes.